abhisheksinha387/car_price_prediction/README.md

 This will:

-* Load and clean data
+* Clean and transform the data
-* Engineer features and preprocess
-* Train and tune the model
+* Train the model with hyperparameter tuning
-* Save model and preprocessor to `artifacts/`
+* Save `model.pkl` and `preprocessor.pkl` in `artifacts/`

 ---

-### 🌐 Run the Web App
+## 🌐 Running the Web App

+Start the Flask app:

 ```bash
 python app.py
 ```

-Then open [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in your browser.
+Then open [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser.

-Input car details and get an estimated price instantly.
+Enter car details and get predicted price.

 ---

-### 🤖 Predict Programmatically
+## 🧪 Predict Programmatically

 ```python
 from src.pipeline.predict_pipeline import CustomData, PredictPipeline